 |In-kind lump-sum distribution4 of some or all of the employer securities to a brokerage account — uses NUA tax treatment (rollover the rest to an IRA)||

 The hypothetical example below compares the tax treatment of a direct rollover and an in-kind distribution of highly appreciated employer stock.
 Tax savings will vary based on your personal situation.
 Other assets are not considered for this illustration.

-This chart assumes the following at the time of distribution from the employer's plan: age 60; cost basis in the plan of $25,000; current value of $100,000; 28% marginal ordinary income tax rate applies to the entire distribution; immediate distribution of assets with no change in share value.
+This chart assumes the following at the time of distribution from the employer's plan: age 60; employer securities have cost basis in the plan of $25,000; current value of $100,000; 28% marginal ordinary income tax rate applies to the entire distribution; immediate distribution of assets with no change in share value.